 The Power of Pink is a fund dedicated to helping local area organizations that provide breast health services to women, regardless of their ability to pay.
-Over the past five years the fund has raised nearly $400,000 to help educate, detect and treat breast cancer in women in the Washington DC area, who are most in need.
+Over the past five years the fund has raised nearly $400,000 to help educate, detect and treat breast cancer for women in the Washington DC area.
 This year's events, featuring an hour workout at EQUINOX followed by a luncheon, will be held on on October 19, 2017 (Bethesda) and October 26, 2017 (Tysons Corner).

 Founded in October 2012 by Karen Beam Leder, the event honors her sister, Jill Beam Kougl, who is a two time breast cancer survivor.
 Jill's courage, determination and positive attitude through her various treatments and reconstructions are the inspiration for this event.

 Jill was first diagnosed at the young age of 38 and then again at 51.
 Jill used exercise as a way to cope with her cancer.
 She battled and beat her cancer with grace, dignity and determination.
 It was only natural to start an event, like this, in her honor.
 A native Washingtonian, Jill grew up in Rockville, Maryland, and now lives in Austin, Texas.
 Jill travels back home each year to be honored by her sister, and many others, at this special event.

 So many of us have been personally touched by breast cancer and we understand the hardships associated with it.
 Many women in our area face this challenge each and every day and do not have adequate resources for early detection or treatment.
 In fact, Washington, D.C. has the highest mortality rate for breast cancer in the country.
 Effective education and early detection from screening will help reduce breast cancer mortality in our area.